-The album was released to rave critical reviews, but sold nowhere near as much as Bowie's prior albums with EMI and, like Tin Machine themselves, later became the subject of scorn among both fans and critics.
-Because of the album's relative failure compared to Bowie's previous 80's albums, EMI grew threateningly apprehensive of Tin Machine, motivating Bowie to ditch the label in 1990; he would still license international distribution of his 90's solo albums to EMI subsidiary Virgin Records until 2001, and let them produce the 1999 remasters of his albums between Space Oddity and this one.
-Despite the constant drubbing throughout the 90's and 2000's, both Tin Machine and Tin Machine have started to become Vindicated by History in recent years, with music analysts noting how the album and its follow-up, in true Bowie fashion, predicted the rise of Alternative Rock and especially grunge in the 1990's.
+Because of the album's relative failure compared to Bowie's previous 80's albums, EMI grew threateningly apprehensive of Tin Machine, motivating Bowie to ditch the label in 1990; he would still license international distribution of his 90's solo albums to EMI subsidiary Virgin Records until 2001, and let them produce and distribute the 1999 remasters of his albums between Space Oddity and this one.
+Despite the constant drubbing throughout the 90's and 2000's though, both Tin Machine and Tin Machine have started to become Vindicated by History in recent years, with music analysts noting how the album and its follow-up, in true Bowie fashion, predicted the rise of grunge as a mainstream force in the 1990's.
 As a testament to its influence on the latter genre, co-producer Tim Palmer recalled to Tin Machine guitarist Reeves Gabrels that he caught the members of Pearl Jam listening to "Heaven's in Here" during the mixing for Ten.

 Tin Machine produced three singles: "Under the God", "Tin Machine", and "Prisoner of Love".
 Additionally, a 13-minute promotional video directed by Julian Temple was produced, featuring live performances of (in order) "Pretty Thing", "Tin Machine", "Prisoner of Love", "Crack City", "Bus Stop", "Video Crime", "I Can't Read", and "Working Class Hero" at the Ritz in New York City; Temple had previously directed Jazzin' for Blue Jean and the music videos for "Absolute Beginners" and "Day-In Day-Out".
 The video was not commercially released until May 22, 2019, when Parlophone Records uploaded it to Bowie's official YouTube video to commemorate the album's thirtieth anniversary.

 Where this album ranks in Bowie's discography is... complicated.
 Contractually, it was a David Bowie album, and as such is included in the 1999 reissue campaign of the man's solo works, credited under Bowie's name.
 However, the members of Tin Machine considered themselves and the material they put out as a separate entity from Bowie's solo material.
-Additionally, fans will gladly classify Tin Machine as either a Bowie project or a Tin Machine-exclusive project depending on who you talk to.
+Additionally, fans will gladly classify Tin Machine as either a Bowie project or a Tin Machine-exclusive project depending on who you talk to; Bowie's status as the Face of the Band only complicates this, despite his own attempts to avert it.
 As such, it's hard to definitively say whether or not Tin Machine is its own thing or a part of the David Bowie release timeline.
+As a bit of a compromise, this wiki includes the album among Bowie's solo works on the "Creator" page (and will do the same for Tin Machine II if/when a page gets made for that), while the "Music" page places it and Tin Machine II in a separate category.

 - "Heaven's in Here" (6:01)